alpesh12345/StripedProcessButton/README.md

 # StripedProcessButton
-It's an HarmonyOS library.<br>
-This provides an Animated striped button to show the loading process.
+It's an HarmonyOS library that provides an Animated striped button to show the loading process.

 ## Source
 Inspired by https://github.com/nikartm/StripedProcessButton Version v2.0.0